-Although you can complete the installation as a non-root user, we do not recommend this when installing a multi-user system.
-During installation, GemStone system security is established through file permissions and process attributes.
+You can run the installation script as a non-root user, however, some options are not available as a non-root user.
 To ensure that the installation is successful, you must install as root.
 See the System Administration Guide for details on setting up GemStone server file security.